victor0989/FPGA-SpaceLink/README.md

 FPGA-SpaceLink is an innovative project dedicated to integrating Field-Programmable Gate Arrays (FPGAs) into the International Space Station (ISS) to support critical applications such as communication, video processing, and cosmic/solar radiation sensing.
 The project also investigates cutting-edge quantum-based techniques for radiation mitigation and propulsion designs inspired by the Parker Solar Probe.

+For additional insights into space station architecture and related challenges, check out this [book on the International Space Station](https://www.amazon.es/International-Space-Station-Architecture-Beyond/dp/0993072135).

 ---

 ## Table of Contents